BoyuHu/gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - the table of the vocabolar should only have the following columns: english, romaji, and japanese, and Chinese
 - do not use romaji when showing  japanese except  in the table of vocabulary
 - do not provide particles in the vocabulary table, student need to figure this correct particles
+- ensure there are no repeats, e.b., if miru verb is repeated twice, show it only once
+- if there is more than one version of a word, show the most common example

 ### sentence structure